 TIP!
 When cutting flank or skirt steak, make sure to cut against the grain!
 Look for the lines in the meat and cut perpendicular to them!
 This makes it less chewy and easier to eat.

-Don’t over marinate.
+Make sure to not over marinate: Don’t over marinate.
 Leaving a steak (or any protein) in an acidic marinade for longer than 4-hours can actually hurt it.
 That is because the acidity of the lime juice can actually negatively affect the steak.
 I recommend 30-60 minutes.

-When you marinate the carne asada, you want to keep it in the fridge.
+Marinate in the fridge: When you marinate the carne asada, you want to keep it in the fridge.
 Use a resealable plastic bag or even use a glass baking dish.